 Marta Jakubowski spring/summer 2019 collection catwalk show for LFW

 Marta Jakubowski’s new spring/summer 2019 collection, showcased at the BFC Showspace, was bursting with the mischievous charm of teenage rebellion.
-Based on memories of the designer’s adolescence, the nostalgic garments were brought to life by the designer’s playful aesthetic.
+Based on memories of the designer’s adolescence, the nostalgic garments were brought to life by her playful aesthetic.

-Vibrant horizontal stripes adorned figure-hugging dresses and separates, while fuorescent colour combinations were a delightful ode to decades past, the standout example being a neon parachute parka.
+Vibrant horizontal stripes adorned figure-hugging dresses and separates, while fluorescent colour combinations were a delightful ode to decades past, the standout example being a neon parachute parka.

 Cut out sections exposed bare flesh from the torso down to the legs on many of the garments, giving us a preview that showed cheek in more ways than one.